decentralizedintelligencenetwork/.github/profile/README.md

 - 💰 **High-Frequency Trustless Incentives**
   Earn high-frequency **stablecoin (e.g., RAI) rewards** transparently, eliminating intermediaries and ensuring **fair, direct compensation** for all network participants.

+- 🔗 **Eigenlayer Integration for Validator Bootstrapping**
+  Our validator network leverages **Eigenlayer's AVS stack**, allowing us to inherit Ethereum’s security model while remaining **chain-agnostic across Ethereum ecosystem chains**—accelerating decentralization, compatibility, and trust from the outset.

 ---

 ## 🌐 Foundation & Governance

 The *Decentralized Intelligence Network (DIN) Foundation* is a non-profit organization dedicated to supporting the protocol’s evolution through **open governance** and the promotion of **self-sovereign AI ecosystems**.

 Like Ethereum, **no single entity owns the network**.
-It is sustained by a global community and secured by **decentralized validators**—not centralized gatekeepers.
-This model ensures long-term sustainability and resilience.
+It is sustained by a global community and secured by **decentralized validators**, now further enhanced via **Eigenlayer integration**, ensuring long-term resilience and autonomy.

 ---